Sebasberacu/Multiprocessing-Matching-Patterns-Search/README.md

-# Collaborative Processes in C: Search Project
+# Multiprocessing Matching Patterns Search in C
 This project has as its main objective to implement and evaluate the performance of collaborative task execution using multiple processes in a Unix environment.

 ## Project Description